This sperm disorder affects sperm quality, leading to male infertility or sterility, and reducing their chances of conceiving.

 Ray PF, Toure A, Metzler-Guillemain C, Mitchell MJ, Arnoult C, Coutton C. Genetic abnormalities leading to qualitative defects of sperm morphology or function.
 Clin Genet.
 2017;91(2):217-232.

-FAQs from users: 'Does poor sperm vitality correlate with abnormal sperm morphology?', 'Can leukocytospermia cause teratozoospermia and male infertility?' y 'Are teratozoospermia and asthenozoospermia caused by the same factors?'.
+FAQs from users: 'Does poor sperm vitality correlate with abnormal sperm morphology?', 'Can leukocytospermia cause teratozoospermia and male infertility?' and 'Are teratozoospermia and asthenozoospermia caused by the same factors?'.